Sylvia Lim: Personal life

 Lim's father, Lim Choon Mong, worked in the police force before quitting to study law in London and qualified as a practicing lawyer at age 39.
 In an interview with The Straits Times in 2013, Lim said much of her early political education were received in large part from her father.
 Her father died in August 2017.
 Lim's mother was a nurse.

 Lim is a Catholic.
-While speaking at the CANA Catholic Centre Talk of the Town event in 2014, Lim said she tries "to read the bible everyday" but prefers to keep her faith private, adding that it is "not my nature to evangelise" as others may already have their own religion in which they take comfort in.
+While speaking at the CANA Catholic Centre Talk of the Town event in 2014, Lim said she tries "to read the Bible everyday" but prefers to keep her faith private, adding that it was "not my nature to evangelise" as others could already have had their own religion which they took comfort in.

+Lim has been in a relationship with former national football player Quah Kim Song since 2013.
+The couple married on 4 January 2025.